 How To Make An Epsom Salt Bath

-I highly recommend taking one regular hot bath in the morning, as well as one hot espom salt bath in the evening for the first few days of acute opiate withdrawal.
-After the acute phase has passed, you can continue to take epsom salt baths up to three times per week.
+I highly recommend taking one regular hot bath in the morning, as well as one hot Epsom salt bath in the evening for the first few days of acute opiate withdrawal.
+After the acute phase has passed, you can continue to take Epsom salt baths up to three times per week.

-- Step 1: Run hot water in bathtub to desired depth.
+- Step 1: Run hot water in the bathtub to the desired depth.